A Distinctive Achievement Honors Thesis

 You should take proactive steps against procrastination by making yourself accountable to someone other than yourself.
 Scheduling regular meetings (or e-mailing regular updates) with your thesis supervisor — even if you are working in the same lab routinely — is the best way to do that.
 You should also regularly update your thesis honors adviser.

-Think ahead, preferably well before the time of your thesis proposal, about what your thesis work will mean for your senior year schedule.
+Think ahead, preferably well before the time of your thesis proposal, about what your thesis work will mean for your fourth-year schedule.
 This is especially important if you have a significant capstone requirement like student teaching for education majors, or if you expect to do a lot of job interviews or graduate/professional school visits.

-There are many reasons to plan to include the summer between junior and senior year in your research timeline: those mentioned above, plus the benefit of devoting yourself full-time to the thesis, whether it is in a lab on campus or in the field.
+There are many reasons to plan to include the summer between third and fourth year in your research timeline: those mentioned above, plus the benefit of devoting yourself full-time to the thesis, whether it is in a lab on campus or in the field.
 Funding opportunities for full-time summer thesis research include Schreyer Honors College grants, the Erickson Undergraduate Education Discovery Grant, and funding via your thesis supervisor (especially in the sciences and engineering).

 In addition to this guide, many departments and colleges have thesis guides with important information about their deadlines and expectations.
 If you do not see your college or department listed, consult with your honors adviser.